crickets-and-comb/bfb_delivery_desktop/README.md

     npm ci
 ```

 This uses the `package-lock.json` to install exact versions.
-This is what is used when testing and releasing on GitHub.
+This is ostensibly what was used when last merged to main.

 That's a good place to start, but it is recommended to look for updates.